Outsourcing tech support metrics can cut costs, increase efficiency, improve productivity, and deliver better customer

 Typically defined as X percent of calls within Y seconds, this metric is usually set in SLAs.
 It measures how accessible tech support is to customers.
 A good tech firm balances staff and workload to meet the designated percentage.

-Two other metrics you may want to use include:
+Two other Tech Support Metrics you may want to use include:

 This is more of an internal measure.
 It reflects the ultimate resolution time of a call.
 It’s critical to measuring the amount of work in process within the organization, and depending on the product supported.

 Percent defects related calls vs. “how to” calls